Romchik38/site2/doc/admin/login.md

 User with `ADMIN_WRITE_ALL` can send all post request except `Manage users` in the bootom part of the admin pannel.

 User with `ADMIN_ROOT` can do all the same and can visit `Manage users`.
 It should be noted that `Manage users` is a placeholder.
 This page does nothing.
-I deliberately did not develop this content and left it for those who want to do it themselves.

 Read more about [authorization](./authorization.md)